I used to get very excited whenever someone would tell me: “you’re a really nice guy”.

 As you move from people pleasing to an assertive approach to life, people will see you differently and treat you differently.

-You may not be told that you’re “really nice” anymore; you may sometimes be told that you’re “rude” or “selfish”, but you know what?
-Beyond those labels, you will have healthy relationships with people and a fulfilling life.
+Beyond those labels, you will have healthy relationships with people and a more fulfilling life.

 Please Help to Spread the Word